YuliyaTsoy/password-generator/README.md

 ## What has been done:

-- created series of prompts for password criteria: length, upper/lower case letters, numbers, special characters;
+- after pressing red button "Generate password" creates series of prompts for password criteria: length, upper/lower case letters, numbers, special characters;
 - each input is validated
 - created function to generate password
-- password is displayed on the page after pressing the red button "Generate Password"
+- password is displayed on the page in "Your Secure password" box

 ## Live URL can be found here: